 - more limited additional costs than the price of the APS MCC when done as a standalone course.

 - Elements as Area 100 KSA should be practiced in both theory and flight.
-While in the modular route KSA is included only in the ATPL Theory module, some integrated schools apply KSA principles throughout the course in both theory and flight training.
+While in the modular route KSA is included only in the ATPL Theory module, the best Integrated schools apply KSA principles throughout the course in both theory and flight training ensuring full incorporation of such practices into their habits.